Lapratomo24/milestone-one/README.md

     - The about section consists of two small sections.
 One is a brief description of The GameHub and the purpose of the establishment.
 Section two's purpose is to show that the business is partnered with well-known, imaginary establishments in the gaming community.
 This in turn will give a sense of trust to those who are interested to come and visit The GameHub.

     - Both the about section and partners section are fully responsive.
 The text below the headline will stack on top of each other on smaller screen sizes.
-Likewise, the four partner logos will also behave in a similar way.<br />
+Likewise, the four partner logos will also behave in a similar way.

     <details><summary><b>About - Description</b></summary>